If you’re practicing in BC, you should be eligible to submit your WorkSafe BC claims online via Teleplan.

 See an overview of the claim to date, like amounts billed and paid, and visit counts:

 Add notes or Tasks to create reminders regarding a specific claim.

 And view all of a claims appointments in one place:

-Reports are also a very important part of Worksafe claims.
+Reports are also a very important part of WorkSafe claims.
+If you are submitting your invoices through Teleplan, you’ll need to fax your reports to WorkSafe.
 Make sure that you are faxing your reports no later than 7 calendar days after the visit that corresponds with the report.
-Worksafe will apply a penalty to the amounts billed for any late report submissions.
+WorkSafe may apply a penalty to the amounts billed for any late report submissions.